sap-tutorials/Tutorials/tutorials/cp-starter-isuite-api-management/cp-starter-isuite-api-management.md

 ---

 ## Prerequisites
- - You have provisioned your SAP Cloud Platform Integration Suite tenant and activated **Design, Develop and Operate Integration Scenarios** and **Design, Develop and Manage APIs**.
+ - You have provisioned your SAP Integration Suite tenant and activated **Design, Develop and Operate Integration Scenarios** and **Design, Develop and Manage APIs**.
 For more information, see [Set Up Integration Suite Trial](cp-starter-isuite-onboard-subscribe).
  - You have created and deployed an integration flow that reads product details using an OData connection.
 For more information, see [Design and Deploy Your First Integration Flow](cp-starter-integration-cpi-design-iflow).

 ## Details